oci-landing-zones/oci-workload-industry-telco/README.md

 ## <a name="features"></a>Features

-This reference implementation is designed to support telco workloads on OCI, combined with the recommendations of CIS Foundations Benchmark for OCI and OCI architecture best practices.
+This reference implementation is designed to support telco workloads on OCI, combined with the recommendations of OCI and OCI architecture best practices.
 The  main differentiator of this landing zone is that it not only deploys the Identity and Management, Networking, and Security resources, but it also deploys workloads (OKE) required to onboard 4G/5G network functions.
 Furthermore, the OKE cluster deployed by the Landing Zone has been specially designed and customized to support both control plane and data plane workloads on OCI.

 The key features of the Landing Zone are listed below:
 - Deployment of different subnets for traffic segregation (signaling, OAM, replication, etc.), that is usually required for 4G and 5G telco workloads.
 These subnets can be used with the OKE Cluster as load balancer subnets or worker node subnets.